 The Oral Comprehensive Exam is the official exam required by Graduate Studies and consists of an oral defense of the dissertation proposal and the answering of any other questions related to the fields of study of the dissertation research.
 It must be taken within 2 months (excluding summer) after the student has turned in the dissertation proposal.
 The oral exam will typically last 2 to 3 hours.

-After passing the comprehensive oral examination the candidate must be continuously enrolled — including summer sessions — in at least 1 credit of LING 999 Doctoral Dissertation until the degree is completed; each enrollment shall reflect as accurately as possible the candidate's demands on faculty time and University facilities.
+After passing the comprehensive oral examination the candidate must be continuously enrolled each fall and spring semester in at least 1 credit of LING 999 Doctoral Dissertation until the degree is completed; each enrollment shall reflect as accurately as possible the candidate's demands on faculty time and University facilities.
 Students must also enroll in either LING 850 Research in Experimental Linguistics, LING 851 Research in Language Acquisition and Processing, or LING 852 Research in Field Linguistics at least once following their comprehensive exam.
 During this time, until the degree is completed or until 18 post-comprehensive hours have been completed (whichever comes first), the candidate shall enroll for a minimum of 6 hours a semester and 3 hours a summer session.
 Post-comprehensive enrollment may include enrollment of LING 999 Doctoral Dissertation during the semester or summer session in which the comprehensive oral examination has been passed.
 If after 18 hours of post-comprehensive enrollment the degree is not completed, the candidate shall continue to enroll each semester and each summer session until the final oral examination has been passed; the number of hours of each enrollment shall be determined by the candidate's adviser and must as accurately as possible reflect the candidate's demands on faculty time and University facilities.

 Dissertation and Dissertation Defense